theodore-s-beers/bekesh/docs/research-synthesis.md

 That distinction matters.
 A true kashida can involve reconfiguring a connection, selecting contextual or alternate glyphs, or continuously elongating part of a glyph.
 A literal U+0640 is an ordinary character whose behavior depends on the font and shaping engine.
 W3C’s Arabic Layout Requirements describes TATWEEL insertion as the simpler but more limited implementation strategy, and recommends combining elongation with other justification mechanisms in sophisticated systems. ([W3C][1])

-The especially fortunate discovery was that **a very closely related project appeared on August 20, 2026**: Khaled Hosny’s `raqim-kashida`.
-It solves the orthographic and aesthetic-candidate half of the problem while deliberately leaving font shaping, width measurement, and space allocation to the caller.
-That is close to the architectural boundary adopted for Bekesh. ([حروف ألف][2])
+A closely related project appeared on August 20, 2026: Khaled Hosny’s `raqim-kashida`.
+It solves the orthographic and aesthetic-candidate half of the problem while leaving font shaping, width measurement, and space allocation to the caller.
+That is close to Bekesh's architectural boundary. ([حروف ألف][2])

 ## The most useful prior art